 David Bennett author of The Sinner's Prayer: Its Origins and Dangers

 ABOUT THE AUTHOR

 I am a deeply flawed husband, father, friend, and employee who, through faith, is completely dependent on the mercy of Jesus Christ.
-I have irrational fear of EF5 tornadoes, green peas, and personal bios.
-I once owned a female cat named Jeri that was a candidate for exorcism.
+I’m scared of tornadoes.
+I don’t like green peas, and I’m terrible at personal bios.
 I have the useless ability to spot a toupee (Bob Costas is my next study; look into it), but have yet to figure out how to harness my powers into Bill Gates level wealth.
 Sometimes I wonder if Stevie Wonder is really blind (Exhibit A is when he caught the microphone that Paul McCartney accidentally knocked over).
-My most frequent dream casts me back to the glory days of high school basketball...and I dribble off my foot and the ball lazily rolls out of bounds.
+My most frequent dream casts me back to the glory days of high school basketball where I dribble off my foot and the ball rolls out of bounds.
 Science has interpreted the dream to mean you are supposed to buy my book.
-Perhaps my greatest flaw is my fondness for cottage cheese.
+Perhaps my greatest flaw is a fondness for cottage cheese.
 Don't hold it against me.

 If you'd like to get in touch, click here to email us.